sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

     -  boolean - which store Boolean values (either true or false).

-**String** is one of the object types on the exam and is the name of a class in Java.
+**String** is a common object type and is the name of a class in Java.
 A *string* object has a sequence of characters enclosed in a pair of double quotes - like "Hello".
 You will learn more about ``String`` objects in Unit 2.

 .. note::